 Traffic was slow and it surprised me that another hour was needed to get us into Melaka town.
 But I really shouldn’t complain.
 My friends had told me about more severe traffic jams especially during peak travel periods such as public or school holidays.

-Tips: Melaka may sound near to Singapore.
-However, logisitically, it may take more than 6 hours to reach after factoring custom clearing, road stops and possible slow traffic within Melaka Town.
+TIP: Melaka may sound near to Singapore.
+However, logistically, it may take more than 6 hours to reach after factoring custom clearing, road stops and possible slow traffic within Melaka Town.

-Checking into A Beautiful Sea-Facing Airbnb in Melaka (Silverscape Residences)
+Checking into Sea-Fronting Airbnb in Melaka (Silverscape Residences)

 Checking into our Airbnb Unit at Silverscape Residences was hassle-free.
 I was super pleased to be staying as neighbors to DoubleTree by Hilton.
 As you see, there are two towers there – one is DoubleTree and the other Silverscape Residences.
 Both are connected by a 12-story tall shopping mall – The Elements Mall.

 I was grinning from ear to ear when I entered the Airbnb unit.
 Just look at this view.
 I’d never known Melaka as a place that offers a good sea view and was taken by surprise.
 The water was bluer than I was expecting from this part of the world.
 I spent a long time just standing at the balcony and taking in the beautiful scenery.
 The elderly did too. :)